Posted on Jul 2, 2025

 This post was written by one of our Self-Publishing School best-selling fiction series coaches, Ramy Vance!

-This is just a peek at the level of knowledge and value that students at Self-Publishing School receive every day through course videos, group coaching and feedback, live sessions, sessions with their book coach and more!
+This is just a peek at the level of knowledge and value that students at Self-Publishing School receive every day through course videos, group coaching and feedback, live sessions, sessions with their book coaches and more!

 To learn a little more about what we do and how we help everyday people go from “idea” to “published author” or from “one book published” to “full-time author”, check out the free training and resources below.